Helpful Tips & Articles

 In abnormal or unusual wind conditions such as hurricanes, tornados or other wind blast, a tree can suffer traumatic limb amputation, can break into pieces, or collapse altogether – especially if rains have heavily saturated the ground with water.
 There is no controlling where these limbs or trees may fall in those circumstances.
 However, there are known hazards that a skilled arborist can identify and correct with proper inspection and direct action:

 - Identification and removal of dead or dying trees

 - Identification and removal of major deadwood (typically 3″ diameter and larger) which is most vulnerable to wind shear

-- Structural trimming to give room to your home and other structures from the anticipated sway pattern of limbs close to those edifices.
+- Structural tree trimming in Springfield VA to give room to your home and other structures from the anticipated sway pattern of limbs close to those edifices.